pabloum/dotNetCourses/ASP.NetCore/1_Beginner/Fundamentals/Chapter5.md

 *Note*.
 I'm running all these commands in the Data project, i.e. where we have the DbContext class.

+To install a specific version of the tool, use the following command:
+`dotnet tool install --global dotnet-ef --version 3.1.4`

 ### Implementing Data Access Service.